Vancouver Coal Company

 *Please note that archival source materials are original historical documents that have not been censored, reviewed or otherwise altered by the Royal BC Museum.
 Some materials may contain content that is racist, sexist or otherwise offensive.
 The Royal BC Museum is only the custodian of archival materials; the content does not necessarily reflect the views or policies of the Royal BC Museum.

 5/ and it was very dry where I was working.
 I have never been down to the face of the new slope.
 There was a good deal of coal dust where I was working.
 The coal dust was principally on the floor.
 Sometimes when a shot was fired coal dust would rise in great quantities.
 There was a strong current of air there but it would not raise the coal dust, it would blow over the top of it.
-We tamped no shots [?] fire coal dust.
-It was always settled before hand for tamping purposes.
+We tamped our shots with fine coal dust.
+It was always wetted before hand for tamping purposes.
 I have seen a "blowing out" shot.
 The flames would extend two feet or so.
 I never saw the flames go fifteen or twenty feet.
 I never saw the flames extend any distance from the face.
 A "blowing out" shot is one that blows out the tamping.
 When we cannot get water we use our tea to wet our tamping with.
 Some of the holes that required tamping would be four or five feet in depth.
 These would take about a shovel full of dust per tamping.

 To the Coroner

 To Mr Drake Q. C.